 In the interest of providing the community greater clarity with regard to how ICANN engages government stakeholders and to ensure that the ICANN community and, if necessary, the Empowered Community is fully aware of ICANN’s interactions with governments, the CCWG-Accountability recommends that ICANN begin disclosing publicly the following (notwithstanding any contractual confidentiality provisions) on at least a yearly (but no more than quarterly) basis:

-All expenditures on an itemized basis by ICANN both for outside contractors and internal personnel devoted to “political activities” both in the U.S. and abroad.
+All expenditures over $20,000 on an itemized basis by ICANN both for outside contractors and internal personnel devoted to “political activities” both in the U.S. and abroad.

 All identities of those engaging in such activities, both internal and external, on behalf of ICANN.